 Most people understand that if a murder was pre-planned that it will be charged as first degree, but there are other reasons a death could be categorized as a first degree murder.
 If the murder involved torture, poison, an explosive, a weapon of mass destruction, ammunition designed to penetrate armor, or if the suspect was believed to have been lying in wait to commit the crime, it will be a first degree murder.

-Additionally, California has a list of felony crimes that can result in first or second degree murder charges if someone dies in the process of the crime.
-For example, if someone dies during a rape, robbery, burglary, carjacking or kidnapping, those responsible can face first degree murder charges even if the death itself was an accident.
+Additionally, California law has a list of felony crimes that can result in first or second degree murder charges if someone dies in the process of the crime.
+For example, if someone dies during a rape, robbery, burglary, carjacking or kidnapping, those responsible can face first degree charges even if the death itself was an accident.
 Other “inherently dangerous” felonies that result in a death will usually be charged as second degree murder.

-Whether a murder qualifies as a first or second degree murder charge, it is critical anyone facing these charges seek out a skilled San Diego criminal defense lawyer as soon as possible as sentencing can range from 15 years to life in prison.
-Depending on your situation, your criminal defender in San Diego may choose to fight the charges -arguing that there is not enough legally obtained evidence to prove that you committed the crime, or work with the prosecution to minimize your sentence in a plea bargain.
+It is critical anyone facing any type of murder accusation seek out a skilled San Diego criminal defense lawyer as soon as possible as sentencing can range from 15 years to life in prison.
+Depending on your situation, there are many defenses your San Diego attorney may use to fight the charges.
+Common defenses include:

 - mistaken identity